MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 #### Vendor specific audio driver stack

 This vendor specific component is responsible for sending and receiving Bluetooth LE Audio data to and from a Bluetooth controller via a vendor defined audio interface.
 It shall consist of at a minimum an ACX streaming driver to manage the incoming and outgoing audio data.
-Additional ACX drivers may be included if they are necessary parts of the multi circuit ACX audio endpoint.
+More ACX drivers may be included if they're necessary parts of the multi circuit ACX audio endpoint.
 This component is also referred to as the IHV ACX Streaming Driver in this document.

 #### Windows Bluetooth LE Audio profile

 This component contains the implementation of the Basic Audio Profile, Volume Control Profile, and Microphone Control Profile.
-It is responsible for creating the head **[ACXCIRCUIT](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-circuit)** for each Bluetooth LE Audio device or set of devices paired to Windows, reporting audio formats reported by the remote device and Bluetooth controller, and manages the state of isochronous channels and groups.
+It's responsible for creating the head **[ACXCIRCUIT](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-circuit)** for each Bluetooth LE Audio device or set of devices paired to Windows, reporting audio formats reported by the remote device and Bluetooth controller, and manages the state of isochronous channels and groups.

 #### Windows Bluetooth core stack